Constitution and Bylaws of the Federal and Armed Forces Libraries Round Table

 - Immediate Past President.
-The immediate past president shall assist in setting policy for the Round Table and may be appointed to serve as the Nominating Committee Chair and/or to serve on other special committees or projects.
+The immediate past president shall assist in setting policy for the Round Table and may be appointed to serve on other special committees or projects.

 - Vice-President/President-Elect.
 The vice-president/president-elect shall be responsible for chairing the Round Table Program Committee for the annual ALA conference, shall perform the duties of the president in his/her absence and shall become president in the event a vacancy occurs in that office due to resignation or other causes, and in such an instance the vice president will continue to serve his/her own term of office as president.